-Growing up, my sister loved Cool Whip and because of her, that is what we always had in the house.
+Growing up, my older sister loved Cool Whip and because of her that is what we always had in the house.
 I guess I never complained because as a kid I probably liked it and didn’t know that homemade whipped cream was so much better.
 I don’t recall anyone in my family ever making homemade whipped cream, even for holiday desserts.

 As I moved into adulthood, I quickly learned what good whipped cream was all about.
 I remember I had my first homemade whipped cream on a hot chocolate and wondered why the hell would anyone eat anything else.
 The store-bought stuff just didn’t compare.